replaces: Arabic version (2005), Spanish version (2005), French version (2005), Chinese version (2005)

 Great progress in fish farming was achieved in 1991 when the Slovenian government decided to actively invest in aquaculture.
 The introduction of subsidies for new farms led to the enlargement of already existent farming capacities, the organization of an advisory office for fish farming and the introduction of procedures for easier and faster acquisition of locations suitable for constructing new fish farms for aquaculture production.
 However, the production of cold-water species (the production of rainbow trout accounts for around 91 percent) doubled during the last five years because of satisfactory legislation.
 The production of carp and other warm-water species remained stagnant.

 Besides the above mentioned species, other species produced in cold-water fish farming are grayling (Thymallus thymallus), lake trout (Salmo trutta lacustris) and char (Salvelinus alpinus).
 The non indigenous species rainbow trout is bred mainly for the market and recreational fishing, while the indigenous species such as brown trout, marble trout and lake trout, Danube salmon and grayling are bred for the natural waters restocking.
-Warm-water fish farming consists of the breeding of many cyprinid species, but economically important are the semi-intensive or extensive polyculture breeding of common carp (Cyprinus carpio), grass carp ( Ctenopharyngodon idellus ), silver carp ( Hypophthalmichthys molitrix ), bighead carp ( Hypophthalmichthys nobilis ), pike (Esox lucius), wels (Silurus glanis), pike perch (Stizostedion lucioperca) and tench (Tinca tinca).
-All these species are produced for the national market and recreational fishing.
+Warm-water fish farming consists of the breeding of many cyprinid species, but economically important are the semi-intensive or extensive polyculture breeding of common carp (Cyprinus carpio), grass carp ( Ctenopharyngodon idellus ), silver carp ( Hypophthalmichthys molitrix ), bighead carp ( Hypophthalmichthys nobilis ), pike (Esox lucius), wels (Silurus glanis), pike perch (Stizostedion lucioperca), tench (Tinca tinca) and North African catfish ( Clarias gariepinus).
+All these species are mainly produced for the national market and recreational fishing.
 The breeds, nase (Chondrostoma nasus) and danube roach (Rutilus pigus) are occasionally produced in small quantities, only for the natural waters restocking.

 The breeding of cold-water species at the end of the nineteenth century was practiced mainly through semi-intensive production in earth ponds, and this means of production continued until the 1970s, when a new technology in concrete ponds and the use of complete dry feed for salmonids was progressively introduced.
 Later in the 1980s, and especially in the 1990s, most of the facilities were already based on concrete ponds and several new farms were designed to promote fish production in concrete raceways.
 Warm-water breeding practice started as extensive production in ponds and much later, at the end of the nineteenth century, became semi–intensive production.
 This means of production remained almost the same in recent times when the earthen ponds are harvested in the autumn or early spring.